Rural Border Health

 - High rates of unintentional injuries and poisonings

-In spite of these health and social related issues, there are some favorable health outcomes seen in the Hispanic border population, such as low death rates from heart disease and some cancers, and low rates of infant mortality.
-However, the region does have higher rates of certain diseases and injuries than the rest of the country.
-For additional information on the current health status among the border population, see Border Lives: Health Status in the United States-Mexico Border Region.
+In spite of these health and social issues, there are some favorable health outcomes seen in the Hispanic border population, such as low death rates from heart disease and stroke, and low rates of infant mortality.
+For additional information on the health status among the border population, see Border Lives: Health Status in the United States-Mexico Border Region.

 Frequently Asked Questions